“You should be strong enough to stand for yourself- Adila”

 “Now I have nothing in my life but I am happy; after so many years of suffering and agony I know the meaning of life; No matter how good you do in your life, people will always talk behind your back and judge you unfairly based on patriarchy.
 That is why I have learned a lesson that we should decide our own future, our own life from our childhood, from the very beginning– Adila”

 She wants to enjoy the freedom she has after many long years, she wants to feel like a human being again and she wants to have hope in her life again as she is searching for a small job to support herself financially and independently.
 She longs to build her life on her own terms.
 From a woman who went through much turmoil and agony from a young and tender age, she requests everyone not to accept anything that is forced upon them.
-She encourages them to believe in themselves and fight for their rights and surely someone will come to your support and stand by you.
-In the meantime, “You should be strong enough to stand for yourself- Adila”
+She encourages them to believe in themselves and fight for their rights.
+She tells them that surely someone will come to their support.
+In the meantime, she says “You should be strong enough to stand for yourself.”